-He graduated from Harvard College with an A.B. in Economics.
-Additionally, Mr. Lebryk holds a master’s degree in Public Administration from Harvard University’s John F. Kennedy School of Government.
+Mr. Lebryk graduated from Harvard College with an A.B. in economics and a master’s degree in public administration from Harvard University’s John F. Kennedy School of Government.

 Your cart is empty.